zyrgit/GreenDataSet/README.md

 # GreenDataSet

 This is the driving data collected by UIUC.
 Each trip under the `./trips` folder is named by its `timestamp`.
 The trip data consists of sensor data collected from in-vehicle smartphones and OBD interface.
 Drivers signed the agreement to release the data.
+This is not a "human subject research", and no personal information is in this release.

 We currently released a few dozen trips, we are currently under the process of releasing the whole dataset, which contains thousands of trips.
 If you have any questions, please send to zhao97@illinois.edu.

 ## What is contained in this dataset?